Gods Of Juluka Chapter 5: Federation Voices

 Inoza continued sarcastically as muffled giggles and nods spread across the room.

-“Most of our Ancestral territories were seized after the Juluka discovered Zig Ore in our system, and in vain they have tried to suppress the memory of the olden Gods!!
+“Most of the Ancestral territories were seized after the Juluka discovered Zig Ore in our system, and in vain they have tried to suppress The Meju Netcha Teachings of Old !!

 This must end!
 Please bring out the families so our esteemed delegates can see and hear our suffering for themselves!!”, she continued, slipping into a tirade.

 To both Tindo and Juju’s surprise, several families from the various Federation Planets were shuffled in.
-Juju and Tindo instantly realising they’d stepped into an ambush.
+Juju and Tindo realised they’d stepped into an ambush.

-The Federation Nations were not there to ‘explain themselves’ as the Kingu Savants had arrogantly assumed, instead they were there to send their own message to the Kingu Leaderhship.
+It dawned on them that the Federation Nations were not there to ‘explain themselves’ to the Kingu Citadel as the Savants had arrogantly assumed.
+Instead they had come there to send their own message to the Kingu Leadership.

-Tindo and Juju heard how some families would have to choose which child lived or died because they simply didn’t earn enough Federation Credits to support their families.
-In some instances, Citizens were still owed outstanding Credits by the Central Government which were yet to be loaded onto their Neural implants.
+Juju and Tindo heard heartwrenching tales of how some Federation families would have to choose which child lived or died because they simply didn’t earn enough Federation Credits to support their families.
+In some instances, Citizens were still owed outstanding Wage Credits by the Central Government which were yet to be loaded onto their Neural implants.

-The regular Neural feed Updates conducted weekly at each Federation Planet’s Main Citadel were reportedly causing insanity on a wide scale, especially amongst Children because their minds could no longer cope with the consistent reprogramming carried out through the Neural feeds.
+They also heard how the regular Neural feed Updates conducted weekly at each Federation Planet’s Main Citadel Complex were reportedly causing insanity on a wide scale, especially amongst Children because their minds could no longer cope with the consistent reprogramming carried out through the Neural feeds via The Implants.

 They were also reports that in order to prolong their own lives, the Savants were draining the Life Force out of Federation children while they were connected to the Citadel Mainframe during Neural Feed updates.